rebeccaz168/clay-cafe/README.md

-# cozy-threads
+# clay-cafe
-a web application demo for a store named cozy-threads, which sells high-quality, ethically-sourced apparel and accessories.
+a web application demo for a store named the clay cafe, which sells hand crafted clay pieces.
 Link to the app: https://cozy-threads-stripe.onrender.com/.
 # Running the front-end :
 npm run start
 # Running the backend :